I have fought a good fight, I have finished my course, I have kept the faith. 2 Kings 4: 7-6

 She leaves to honor her memories to one daughter, Ladonna Ramsey, a special son, Michael McKinnon, one sister, Barbara French, five grandchildren, L’Dayah Ramsey, Jervon Carlyle, Jeffery Carlyle, Si’Mari McRae, all of Lumberton, NC; and Raymond Ramsey of Fayetteville, NC; one great–granddaughter, Kai’Dence Johnson of Lumberton, NC; a very special niece Cassandra French of Charlotte, NC; her adopted family, Marvette, and Buddy Livingston and children Tripp (Chelsey) Molly (Whitt) and Lauren Livingston, along with a host of nieces, nephews, and friends.

-To send flowers to Callie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Callie Ramsey, please visit our floral store.